apache/tvm-rfcs/rfcs/xxxx-collage.md

 }
 ```

-We can compile this with Collage enabled for a variety of NVIDIA toolchains/libraries as follows:
+We can compile this with Collage enabled for a variety of NVIDIA toolchains/libraries with
+the following fragment:

 ```
 with tvm.transform.PassContext(config={"relay.fallback_device_type": 2, "relay.collage.enable_collage": True}):